Alternative Insight

 - Iran detained and extradited 500 suspected Al-Qaeda fugitives who crossed onto its soil.

-- Notably, unlike America's friend Pakistan that houses Al Queda operatives and Taliban militias on its border, no Al Queda or Taliban actions have proceeded from Iranian territory that borders Afghanistan.
+- Notably, unlike America's friend Pakistan that houses Al Qaeda operatives and Taliban militias on its border, no Al Qaeda or Taliban actions have proceeded from Iranian territory that borders Afghanistan.

 Decades of antagonism between the United States and The Islamic Republic have only reinforced the antagonisms and have propelled the two nations to an eventual collision.

-All three nations, United States, Iran and Israel should take notice of the effects of their aggressive actions and halt them before they lead to mutual destruction.
-America must decide if it either wants to be tied to Israel's endless policies of confrontation that will lead all to an abyss, or wants to consider salvation by following the words of Abraham Lincoln:
+All three nations, United States, Iran and Israel seem oblivious that the effects of their aggressive actions will lead to mutual destruction.
+America must decide if it wants to be tied to Israel's endless policies of confrontation that will lead all to an abyss.
+Israel must decide when its confrontations end before its luck runs out.
+Iran must decide when it changes its fundamentalist appearance so that it receives support from the world community.
+The United Nations must decide when it finally steps in and proves its worth by halting war and enforcing peace and reconciliation.

 alternativeinsight